engmaths/emat30008/software/settingup.md

 4. Git
 5. Visual Studio Code

+You will need to set up a user account on [GitHub](https://github.com/) if you do not already have one.

 ## Installing Python, NumPy, SciPy, Matplotlib, and Jupyter
 Python, NumPy, SciPy, Matplotlib, and Jupyter can be installed in one go by downloading and installing [Anaconda](https://www.anaconda.com/), which is recommended.